mdundek/dockersuggar/README.md

 # Docker Suggar

 Docker Suggar is a command line tool, written in NodeJS.
-It is usefull to those who are working with remote Docker instances and/or do not want to bother with complex Docker commands every time they need to use it.
+It is usefull to those who are working with local or remote Docker instances and/or do not want to bother with complex Docker commands every time they need to use it.

 For instance when you wish to spin up a new docker container instance from an image, rather than remembering available Docker commands to bind ports, volumes, environement variables..., Docker Suggar will take you by the hand and help you run your container based on your specific image specifications.
 You can also work directly with remote Docker deamons on your network to simplify things even further.